Frequently Asked Questions

 Q: Is there financial aid? / What is the tuition?

 A: Ph.D. students receive a stipend as described on Financial Information page.
 We do not provide stipend for M.S. students.
-However you could work with Loyola's financial aid office to secure a student loan.
-Click here for information regarding our Tuition and Fees
+However you could work with Loyola's financial aid office to secure a student loan, please visit the following page for more details, Tuition and Fees.

 Q: What about health insurance?